YeOldeDM/lets-godot-roguelike/posts/step-3-things.md

 *Here's what we do when our $#!T bricks on us.
 Don't worry, it happens to the best of us.
 Stay Strong!*

-[here](https://github.com/YeOldeDM/realms-of-todog/tree/28465f2ad40ea38aabd71a67876b7f464e8870bd) you can download a snapshot of the project at this current step, if you'd like something to compare to your own project.
+[here](https://github.com/YeOldeDM/realms-of-todog/tree/28465f2ad40ea38aabd71a67876b7f464e8870bd) you can download a snapshot of the project at this current step, if you'd like something to compare to your own project. *NOTE: There is an error in this project folder!
+The `step()` function is located in the Thing script, when it should be in the Player script!*

 ### Conclusion
 We are beginning to put some real meat on our game's bones already.
 With what we have, we could create as many Things as we like and put them wherever we want in our dungeon.
 We're not even close to done yet, though!
 In the next step, we will be throwing ourselves in a totally different direction, and get algorithmic as we create our game's glorious Random Dungeon Generator.
 I know!
 I'm excited too!
 [Let's do this!!!](../step-4-dungeongen.html)